gnugat/knowledge/cheat-sheets/machine-learning.md

 ### Neural Network

-Single Layer Neural Network can be represented by the following function: `activation(bias + (inputs)(weights)) = output`.

-> **Note**: `(inputs)(weights)` is a [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication),
-> so it basically is the weighted sum of the inputs.

-By tweaking weights and bias it can approximate any arbitrary linear function, using the following "Gradient Descent" algorithm:
+Neural Networks can approximate any function, by applying an "activation" function to a bias plus the weighted sum of inputs: `y = σ(b + Σwx)`.

+Since for any probability problem there exists a function to calculate it, Neural Networks can be used to automatically find that function using meaningful "training" data and a "learning" algorithm such as the Stochastic Gradient Descent:

-1. initialize the weights randomly
+1. initialize weights and biases randomly
-2. compute the output using the activation function
+2. calculate a prediction for the given training input
-3. compute the error using the cost function
+3. calculate the pediction error, using the expected output from the training data
-4. compute the error gradient
+3. calculate the Gradient of the error
-5. adjust the weights and bias using the gradient
-6. go back to step 2, until the error is small enough
+4. adjust weights and biases with the gradient, then repeat from step 2 for a given number of epochs

+#### 1. Random Initialization

+#### 2. Activation Function

+#### 3. Error Function

+#### 4. Gradient

+#### 5. Epochs

 ## Classification